EddyVerbruggen/nativescript-nfc/README.md

 You can run the demo app from the root of the project by typing `npm run demo.ios.device` or `npm run demo.android`.

 > [This is what it looks like in action on iOS](https://twitter.com/eddyverbruggen/status/899617497741185025)!

+## Webpack
+If you're using Webpack to bundle your app you'll need to add 1 line of configuration in case you're targeting Android.

+- Open `webpack.config.js` (it's in the root of your project).
+- Look for an Array named `appComponents`, which likely contains stuff like `"tns-core-modules/ui/frame"`.
+- Add `resolve(__dirname, "node_modules/nativescript-nfc/nfc-activity.android.ts")`.

 ## API